votca/votca/share/doc/INSTALL.md

     make -j5
     make install

+### Working out the 'not found' dependency errors

+If any of the installed dependencies is not found upon configuring with cmake (see above), then you will need to find out and add the non-standard path for that dependency (normally a dynamically loaded library, e.g. libgromacs.so.3,  libhdf5.so.101) to the environment variable LD_LIBRARY_PATH, and rerun cmake (also possibly re-build and re-install VOTCA).
+For example:

+    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$HOME/gromacs/lib:$HOME/anaconda/lib

 ### Common CMake Flags

 * `BUILD_CSGAPPS` - Build the extra csg applications repo (ON/OFF, Default OFF)